yakir12/SunMoonTables.jl/README.md

 It is entirely possible for the moon to rise in one day but set the next day, resulting in a seldom moonrise in one of the days (and vice versa).

+5. I tried testing the package first but ran into errors (e.g. `…user provided invalid input 100 times…`)

+After you've `add`ed the package, simply start `using` it before `test`ing it.
+You can `test` the package thereafter if you like.